Labor & Employee Rights Attorneys in California

 Unpaid Wages Attorneys

 California and federal laws require employers to pay employees for their work, but some businesses are nevertheless guilty of withholding that money.
 Using tactics like rest and meal break violations, employee misclassification, and bonus pay adjustments, employers sometimes attempt to avoid wage and hour obligations.
-This breach is often remedied through a class action lawsuit.
+You can remedy this breach through a class action lawsuit.
+[LEARN MORE: Unpaid Wages Lawyers]

 Leave of Absence Lawyers